kevindude6/unspecified-technical-assessment/README.md

 ### Testing
 There are no UI tests.
 This is mainly due to time constraints.
 UI tests tend to be quite time-consuming to create and maintain, and this is a short technical assessment.
 So I have chosen to exclude them and focus on functionality.

 The API-side tests are essentially integration tests.
-There is basically no special business logic going on, so in my opinion no point in unit tests.
+There is basically no special business logic going on, so in my opinion, in this specific case, there is no point in unit tests.

 ### API Structure
 All logic is in the route files, and that isn't _the best_ practice.
 Larger applications should generally implement some separation of concerns to keep the code maintainable (and testable) but this is a small and fast project without any special logic.
 In this specific case, I opted for a faster workflow.